JP2ECW -- ERDAS JPEG2000 (.jp2)

 For example setting it to "WORLDFILE,PAM,INTERNAL" will make a geotransformation matrix from a potential worldfile prioritary over PAM or internal JP2 boxes.
 Setting it to "PAM,WORLDFILE,GEOJP2" will use the mentioned sources and ignore GMLJP2 boxes.

-1BIT_ALPHA_PROMOTION=YES/NO: Whether a 1-bit alpha channel should be promoted to 8-bit.
-Defaults to YES.
+YES.
+Whether a 1-bit alpha channel should be promoted to 8-bit.

 Note: Only Licensing and compression target need to be specified.
 The ECW/JP2 SDK will default all other options to recommended settings based on the input characteristics.
 Changing other options can substantially impact decoding speed and compatibility with other JPEG2000 toolkits.